Pine Mountain Settlement School

 This digital website, PINE MOUNTAIN SETTLEMENT SCHOOL COLLECTIONS, is the first attempt to bring together some of the highlights of the PINE MOUNTAIN SETTLEMENT SCHOOL ARCHIVE and to do so in a format that opens the door to the exploration of a regional repository of culture that has often suffered from extreme bias, poor representation and narrow perspectives.

-By opening this digital window to the formation and growth of one of the many regional settlement schools, its students and its leadership, and its friends and enemies, it is hoped that the diversity of the region will be easier to explore and that the layers of relationships can be intelligently peeled back to reveal the many facets of the institution and of all our lives.
+By opening this digital window to the formation and growth of one of the many regional settlement schools and its satellites, its students and its leadership, and its friends and enemies, it is hoped that the diversity of the region will be easier to explore and that the layers of relationships may be intelligently peeled back to reveal the many facets of the institution and of all our lives as we strive to live in community.

 See Also: